 - Articles and Chapters

-2016/2017: (Co-authored with George Wilkes) 'Slovenian Military Chaplaincy and Religious Diversity', in T. Brekke and V. Tikhonov, Military Chaplaincy and Religious Diversity, Oxford/New Delhi: Oxford University Press.
+2017: (Co-authored with George Wilkes) 'Slovenian Military Chaplaincy and Religious Diversity', in T. Brekke and V. Tikhonov (eds.), Military Chaplaincy in an Era of Religious Pluralism: Military-Religious Nexus in Asia, Europe, and USA, Oxford/New Delhi: Oxford University Press.

 2016 'Ludwig Wittgenstein', in F. Sleap and O. Sener, Dialogue Theories, London: Dialogue Society.

 2015 'Reading Wittgenstein (On Belief) with Tillich (On Doubt)', Neue Zeitschrift für Systematische Theologie und Religionsphilosophie, 57/1, 2015, 60-86.

 2014: 'Existential Feelings and Religions Language: The Later Wittgenstein and Protestant Theology of the Mystical', Poligrafi, 71-72, 2014, 95-120.
 (In Slovenian.
 Original Title: 'Eksistencialna občutja in verski jezik: Pozni Wittgenstein in protestantska teologija mističnega')

 2012: 'Bridging the Gap between Social and Existential-Mystical Interpretations of Schleiermacher's "Feeling"', Religious Studies 48/3, 2012, 377-401.

 2012: 'Theological Understandings of non-Christian Religions in British Protestantism', Stati inu Obstati - Slovenian Journal for the Study of Protestantism, 15-16, 2012, 100-125.
 (In Slovenian.
 Original Title: 'Teološka razumevanja nekrščanskih religij v britanskem protestantizmu', Stati inu Obstati - Revija za vprašanja protestantizma).